SpamScope/mail-parser/docker/README.md

 This command runs mail-parser help as default, but you can use all others options.

 To share the "mails" directory between your host and the container, create a "mails" directory on your host.
-Then run the tool like this.

 There also is an example of `docker-compose`